Berlekamp–Massey algorithm: Description of algorithm

 The algorithm also needs to increase L (number of errors) as needed.
 If L equals the actual number of errors, then during the iteration process, the discrepancies will become zero before n becomes greater than or equal to 2L.
-Otherwise L is updated and the algorithm will update B(x), b, increase L, and reset m = 1.
+Otherwise L is updated and the algorithm will update B, b, increase L, and reset m = 1.
 The formula L = (n + 1 − L) limits L to the number of available syndromes used to calculate discrepancies, and also handles the case where L increases by more than 1.

 Pseudocode

 The algorithm from Massey (1969) for an arbitrary field: